chichak/chichak.github.io/_posts/2020-03-18-kmeans-with-svm.md

+---
+layout: post
+title: 'I love pizza!'
+date: '2020-03-18 15:25:00 -0400'
+categories: ml
+---

 l would like to use this new representation of images (features extracted from k-means algorithm) as SVM classifier inputs.
 How can l do that ?

 Here is my code: